RafyWP/term-importer/README.md

-# TermsToTax
+# TermsToTax: Terms Importer for WordPress Custom Taxonomies

-## Terms Importer for WordPress Custom Taxonomies
+Imports terms from a CSV file into custom taxonomies in WordPress.